Optimization-centric cutting feedback for semiparametric models: Introduction

-In Section \ref{sec cutting feedback}, we define and motivate cutting feedback methods, explain the generalized Bayesian approach to cutting feedback, and extend it to optimization-centric generalized Bayes.
-Section \ref{sec: examples} considers some examples where our approach can be applied to derive inference that is more robust to model misspecification than standard Bayesian inference, including an example on biased normal means \citep{Bayarri2009}.
-Section \ref{sec posterior concentration} considers theoretical aspects of our approach, deriving posterior concentration results for cut posteriors, which apply to infinite-dimensional parameters and semiparametric modular inference, unlike previous work.
-Finally, we consider some complex examples of semiparametric modular inference.
-Section \ref{sec hidden confounding} considers removing hidden confounding in a GP model for an observational study, while Section \ref{sec misspecified copula model} fits a misspecified copula model with nonparametric marginals.
-Section \ref{sec conclusion} gives some concluding discussion and directions for future work.
+In Section \ref{sec cutting feedback}, we define and motivate cutting feedback methods, describe the generalized Bayesian approach to cutting feedback, and extend it to optimization-centric generalized Bayes.
+Section \ref{sec: examples} considers some examples where OCCPs can be applied to derive inference that is more robust to model misspecification than standard Bayesian inference.
+Section \ref{sec posterior concentration} presents theoretical posterior concentration results for OCCPs, which apply to infinite-dimensional parameters and semiparametric modular inference.
+Our approach is illustrated using two examples, on removing hidden confounding in a GP model for an observational study in Section \ref{sec hidden confounding}, and fitting a misspecified copula model with nonparametric marginals in Section \ref{sec misspecified copula model}.
+Section \ref{sec conclusion} concludes and gives some directions for future work.